Nissan Leaf hatchback - Reliability & safety

 In theory, electric models should be more reliable and easier to maintain, and the original Nissan Leaf proved this to be the case

 The latest Leaf has been on sale since early 2018, and has now started to feature in our annual Driver Power survey results.
-Nissan finished eleventh in our 2019 Driver Power survey, with an average of 19.5% of owners reporting a fault within the first year of ownership.
+The Leaf finished 24th in our 2020 Driver Power survey, while the Nissan brand came 18th out of 29 manufacturers.
+Both those results are slightly worse than in our 2020 survey.

 A top Euro NCAP safety score is good news, accomplished thanks to advanced semi-autonomous driver-assistance features.

 Nissan Leaf reliability

 In our 2020 Driver Power owner satisfaction survey, the Leaf was rated 24th for owner satisfaction overall.
 A surprisingly high 22.6% of respondents reported one or more faults within the first year, with electrical glitches the most common issue.
 As the Leaf is the world’s best-selling EV, Nissan is in the best position to learn about potential issues that can affect electric cars in the long run.

 As a manufacturer, Nissan finished 11th in our Driver Power Survey, with 15.9% of owners reporting a fault in the first twelve months and the firm earning average scores for reliability.
 Despite this, owners were more impressed with the running costs, safety features and low servicing costs.